kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>Enables and disables trunk at port level.
-If not provided, openStackMachine.Spec.Trunk is inherited.</p>
+<p>Trunk specifies whether trunking is enabled at the port level.
+If not
+provided the value is inherited from the machine, or false for a bastion host.</p>
 </td>
 </tr>
 <tr>